sunjeet95/Facial-Recognition-using-Siamese-Network-/README.md

 This is the readme file for the "Facial Recognition Using Convolutional Neural Network" project and it contains instructions to run training and inference module.

+You can download the **pretrained weights** from here: https://drive.google.com/file/d/1zIFgbIOdhLS-yMYk3tL3slfwu-euGgYH/view?usp=sharing

 ##### Requirements
 The model has been implemented using PyTorch and utilizes other libraries such as scikit-learn etc. To install the required libraries and dependencies create a virtual environment and install all the libraries in the  **requirement.txt**  file.